 Jan 14, 2020 · 4 min read

-Big pores on your face, nose, or cheeks are one of the most common skin insecurities.
+Large pores on your face are one of the most common skin insecurities.
 Thanks to Photoshop and Facetune, many of us have been indoctrinated to believe in the myth of poreless beauty.
 A desire to tighten pores is one of the most common treatments patients seek from dermatologists.
-Here is what we know about how to shrink pores naturally, according to recent medical research.
+Here is what we know about how to help minimize pores naturally, according to recent medical research.

 There are several causes of large pores.